jannecederberg/jannecederberg.github.io/_posts/2015-11-11-google-released-parts-of-tensorflow-as-opensource.md

 ---
 layout:     post
 title:      Google released parts of TensorFlow as open-source
-subtitle:   Ideas and views looking into the future of artificial intelligence
+subtitle:   Looking into the future of artificial intelligence
 date:       2015-11-11 10:30:00
 header-img: 2015-11-11.jpg
 header-img-mobile: 2015-11-11_mobile.jpg